Go to page content

 Date: April 19, 2023

-Think about what you do in a day.
+Think about how much you use your jaw in a day.
 You talk, eat, smile, laugh, sing, yawn, and move your head up and down and from side to side.
-You may not notice how hard your jaw works, which is why – ironically enough – any degree of jaw pain is so difficult to ignore.
+Your jaw is constantly working hard for you, which is why – ironically enough – any degree of jaw pain is so difficult to ignore.

-Suddenly, you are hyper-aware of everything happening in a body part you generally ignore.
+When jaw pain hits, you will suddenly become hyper-aware of everything happening in a body part you generally ignore.
 You notice the slightest tug in your mandible, the littlest ache in your jaw.
-Suddenly, the simplest things you do become agonising.
+Suddenly, The simplest things you do become agonising.

 Jaw pain can be any discomfort, soreness, or ache in your jawbone or the area surrounding your ears.
-It usually starts mildly, allowing you to treat it early, and it might even go away on its own.
-However, moderate to severe jaw pain happens – and may worsen into headaches.
-In these cases, you may need professional help and intervention.
+It usually starts mildly, so if you treat it early, the issue might be resolved quickly.

 Asian woman holding jaw while looking at laptop.